sethfischer/pelican-bootstrap3/README.md

 You can choose the syntax highlighting style by using the `PYGMENTS_STYLE` variable to specify one of the built-in Pygments styles.
 By default the `native` style is used.
-The following styles are avaiable:
+The following styles are available:

   * autumn
   * borland